ieeeWang/DL-open-course-resources/README.md

 ## Common issues

-**create a new env in anaconda (win10)** use following commands in 'anaconda prompt' or 'cmd' or 'VS code terminal (bash)':
+**create a new env in anaconda (win10)** by following commands in 'anaconda prompt' or 'cmd' or 'VS code terminal (bash)':
 ```
 conda info -e # check current env
 conda create --name my_env